archusXIV/wm_config/README.md

 - Recommanded tools to install: yay, firefox (set as default $BROWSER), xdotool & xtitle (aur)

 ## installation
-BE CAREFULL, don't launch clone_wm on a none fresh installed system!!!
+BE CAREFULL, don't launch install_wm on a none fresh installed system!!!

 First install the Arch base, then the window manager with these command lines.
 ```